 A study of mice given ashwagandha root extract for twenty days showed a significant increase in T4 hormone, indicating that ashwagandha has a stimulatory effect on the thyroid gland.
 This along with the antioxidant activity makes ashwagandha a potentially useful tool in the natural treatment of hypothyroidism.

-Given that Ashwagandha is a tonic herb, one has to take it daily to obtain the desired effect.
+Given that Ashwagandha is a tonic herb, you have to take it daily to obtain the desired effect.
 Ashwagandha is not a strong stimulant nor is it a strong depressant.
 It appears to act as a tonifying balancer of the nervous system.
-This ability allows one to function more optimally in our stressed-out, fast-paced society.
+This ability allows you to function more optimally in our stressed-out, fast-paced society.

 1. Kataria, Hardeep et al. “Water Extract of Ashwagandha Leaves Limits Proliferation and Migration, and Induces Differentiation in Glioma Cells,” Evidence-based Complementary and Alternative Medicine, published online http://ecam.oxfordjournals.org: Dec.
 2009.

 2. Silvia D. Stan, Yan Zeng, and Shivendra V. Singh.
 “Ayurvedic Medicine Constituent Withaferin A Causes G2 and M Phase Cell Cycle Arrest in Human Breast Cancer Cells,” Nutrition and Cancer, vol. 60: 2008.

 3. Mahdi, Abbas Ali et al. “Withania somnifera Improves Semen Quality in Stress-Related Male Fertility,” Evidence-based Complementary and Alternative Medicine, published online http://ecam.oxfordjournals.org: Sep.
 2009.